MicrochipTech/cryptoauth_trustplatform_designsuite/README.md

-# Collection of Tools and Examples for TrustFLEX device
+# Collection of Tools and Examples for TrustPlatform

 ## TrustPlatform Product Page
 The Trust Platform for CryptoAuthentication™ is a combination of multiple elements to simplify the addition of security to any embedded design.